alackles/CMSC-140-FS-22/_pages/labs/lab2-collatz.md

 ### Assessment

-For Proficiency credit, the file you turn in for lab should correctly output the length of the longest Collatz chain in a particular range (see below).
+For Proficiency credit, turn in Part 1.

-For Mastery credit, the file you turn in for lab should produce the correct output as well as have good variable names, useful comments, and good spacing and syntax.
+For Mastery credit, turn in Parts 1 and 2.

 ### A Note on Learning